obrhubr/homelibrary/README.md

 ### Getting Started

 To get started, build both the `src/front` service and the `src/back` service and customize the image names in the docker-compose files.
-Then Run `docker-compose -f docker-compose.prod.yml up` to start all necessary services.
+Then Run `docker-compose -f docker-compose.prod.yml --compatibility up` to start all necessary services.
 Any migrations will be automatically run on each startup of the `src/back` service.
-To run only the databases run `docker-compose -f docker-compose.dev.yml up`.
+To run only the databases run `docker-compose -f docker-compose.dev.yml --compatibility up`.
+Always use `--compatibility` to keep elasticsearch memory usage in check.
-If you want to run the automated integration tests, run `docker-compose -f docker-compose.test.yml up`.
+If you want to run the automated integration tests, run `docker-compose -f docker-compose.test.yml --compatibility up`.
 I am using Jest and Supertest to check routes and cover extraction from the epubs.

 ### Usage